KnowledgeForwardSolutions/DbC.Net/Documentation/ApproximatelyEqual.md

 a developer to specify how the comparison is performed via supplying a comparer object to the Requires/EnsuresApproximatelyEqual methods.

-**Absolute Error and Relative Error**
+**Fixed Error and Relative Error**

 A common approach for checking approximate equality is to check ABS(value - target) < epsilon.
-This is known as an absolute error.
-The issue with using an absolute error is that it can produce incorrect results for very large or very small values.
+This is known as an fixed error.
+The issue with using an fixed error is that it can produce incorrect results for very large or very small values.
 For example, an epsilon of 0.0001 may seem like a good choice, but when the target is 1,000,000,000 (1 billion), a value of 1,000,000,100 could be considered effectively equal even though the difference